DuoXPy/DuoXPy-Bot/README.md

 ## 🌐 About DuoXPy

-**DuoXPy** is a Python-based bot that helps you automate, cheat, and boost your progress in **Duolingo**.
+**DuoXPy** is a Python-based bot that helps you automate, cheat, and boost your progress in **Duolingo** with over 137+ Features.
 Whether you're trying to keep your streak, get streaks, or unlock achievements without the grind, DuoXPy makes it easy.

 ---